mherrmann/helium/README.md

 driver.execute_script("alert('Hi!');")
 ```

-So in other words, you don't lose anything by using Helium over Selenium alone.
+In other words, you don't lose anything by using Helium over Selenium alone.

 ## Installation